Drug policy of Laos: History

 Decreased opium cultivation and production are also the result of increased law enforcement efforts, narcotics-related arrests and crop seizures, and a greater effort to disseminate information on the disadvantages of drug trafficking.
 Although the government tends to deny that it has a domestic drug problem, a public awareness program stressing the dangers of drug use and trafficking has been established, and, as part of the information and education campaign, there has been increased publicity on penalties for offenses.

 In April 1993, Laos was certified for narcotics cooperation in 1992 by the United States Department of State.
 Certification is granted for performance in narcotics cooperation in the previous calendar year and is categorized by cooperation or certification, noncooperation or decertification, and national interest waiver.
 Certification guarantees Laos increased United States cooperation and funding of counternarcotics programs.

 Certification (with explanation) stipulates that in order to receive full United States support, Laos has to take visible, significant, and continuing action to improve the enforcement of antinarcotics laws, which were first enacted in November 1989.
 Other reasons for the designation certification with explanation include the slow pace of cooperation with officials from the United States Drug Enforcement Administration and allegations of involvement in drug trafficking by high-level members of the government.

 In April 1994, the United States granted Laos a national interest waiver for certification of narcotics cooperation in 1993.
-It was determined that the waiver was preferable to decertification or certification and was in the United States national interest in order to exact continued cooperation on the Vietnam War POW/MIA issue.
+It was determined that the waiver was preferable to decertification or certification and was in the United States's national interest in order to exact continued cooperation on the Vietnam War POW/MIA issue.

 Previous efforts, although modest, to curb the drug trade continue.
 At the same time, however, corruption among civilian and military personnel and their collusion in narcotics activities reportedly continue as well.
 In 1993 the prime minister ordered the provinces to organize antidrug committees and cooperate with the Lao National Committee on Drug Control and Supervision.
 Cooperation is to take the form of publicizing existing laws and regulations and educating the public on the dangers of drugs.